Skip to main content

 • UAV Reference Design: Reference design including sensors, controllers, motors, embedded

-Impact for the Department of Defense (DoD):
+Impact of Autonomous Drone Inspection for the Department of Defense (DoD):

 The advancements from this project resulted in reduced costs for sustainment operations, reduced time to execute inspection processes in complex environments with little infrastructure support and increased safety by eliminating manual processes in complex or difficult environments.